 A DAO runs quite like a regular old organization, except that - as the name suggests - it's decentralized and autonomous.
+But how does that work exactly?

-DAOs are built using smart contracts, which are self-executing bits of code residing on blockchains.
+DAOs are built using smart contracts, which are self-executing code residing on blockchains.
 They execute automatically whenever certain criteria are met, allowing the DAO to run autonomously.

 For example, members of a DAO could create a smart contract that pays out a certain quantity of tokens to each member on their birthday every year.

-DAOs are also decentralized, meaning they are not tied to a specific location like a country or office, and they lack centralized authority.
-So rather than putting every decision in the hands of a small team of developers, DAO gives users a say in each and every decision it makes, as well as the platform's trajectory.
+DAOs are also decentralized, meaning they aren't tied to a specific location like a country or office, and they lack centralized authority.
+So rather than putting every decision in the hands of upper management or a board of directors, DAOs give each user a say in each and every decision the DAO makes, as well as the platform's trajectory.

 The decision-making process is facilitated through governance tokens, which members usually have to own in order to gain access to the DAO.

 DAOs typically consist of like-minded individuals working toward a shared goal, like building a social community or investing in NFT artworks.
-A DAO can be small and informal, with just a few members, or it can be large and enterprising, with millions of people, or anything in between.
+A DAO can be small and informal, with just a few members, or it can be large and enterprising, with millions of members, or anything in between.